KSAT Medal giveaway with Ernie Zuniga

 The advertiser paid a fee to promote this sponsored article and may have influenced or authored the content.
 The views expressed in this article are those of the advertiser and do not necessarily reflect those of this site or affiliated companies.

-Get ready, San Antonio—KSAT and Boot Barn are celebrating Fiesta in style with a special KSAT Fiesta Medal giveaway at Boot Barn on Friday, March 20th.
-We’ll be set up outside at Boot Barn, at The Forum at 8154 Agora Parkway, so look for the Boot Barn storefront and follow the crowd of Fiesta fanatics, cascarones, and medal collectors heading that way!
+Get ready, San Antonio—KSAT and Floor & Decor are celebrating Fiesta in style with a special KSAT Fiesta Medal giveaway at Floor & Decor on Monday, March 23rd.
+We’ll be set up outside at Floor & Decor, at 7607 I-35 South, Ste.#105, San Antonio, TX 78224, so look for the Floor & Decor storefront and follow the crowd of Fiesta fanatics, cascarones, and medal collectors heading that way!

 ⏱️ Line starts: 4:00 p.m.